honestrox logo

 2. Check to see if there’s someone I know around

-I do a double-take in the morning to ensure I don’t run into chatty neighbors before I walk outside.
-The same thing goes for when I walk into the neighborhood grocery store.
+I’ve done double-takes in the morning to ensure I don’t run into chatty neighbours before I walked outside.
+The same thing went for when I walked into the neighbourhood grocery store.

-My eyes are constantly darting from left to right so I don’t accidentally end up in a 20-minute conversation, trying to figure out how to get out.
+My eyes were constantly darting from left to right so I didn’t accidentally end up in a 20-minute conversation, trying to figure out how to get out.

-It’s not that I’m not friendly, but I know that if I’m on a mission and have a purpose, the last thing I want to do is engage in meaningless small talk.
+It’s not that I’m not friendly, but I knew that if I was on a mission and had a purpose, the last thing I wanted to do was engage in meaningless small talk.

 3. Run across aisles to avoid someone

-If I accidentally see someone who always likes to talk, I run over to the next aisle.
-I can’t recall the number of times I’ve strolled into a store and, out of nowhere, launched myself behind a rack, or an aisle, for cover because I recognized someone.
+If I accidentally saw someone I knew loved to talk, I ran to the next aisle.
+I can’t recall how many times I’ve strolled into a store and, out of nowhere, launched myself behind a rack or an aisle for cover because I recognized someone.

 Did they see me?
 Oh God, I hope they didn’t see me.
 What if they saw me hide?
 What if they come my way now?
 What do I say?
 Oh God, why am I like this?

-At that point, I don’t care about my grocery list anymore.
-I only care about not running into them, so I end up wasting my time avoiding them.
-Sometimes that doesn’t work because I’ll peek at an aisle only to have them walk toward me.
+At that point, I didn’t care about my grocery list anymore.
+I only cared about not running into them, so I avoided them.
+Sometimes that didn’t work because I’d peek at an aisle only to have them walk toward me.
 Game over.

-Usually, I’m by myself, so I don’t have to feel extra stupid.
-But when I’m out with my husband, I have to deal with him too because he snickers at the things I do because of social anxiety.
+Usually, I’d be by myself, so I didn’t have to feel extra stupid.
+But when my husband tagged along, I’d have to deal with him too because he’d snicker at what I did because of social anxiety.
 Ha-ha.

 4. Ask someone to make calls on my behalf

-I have a long to-do list.
-Schedule car maintenance, set up annual physical appointments, figure out why my bill is 2x the amount, and sign my kid up for soccer class.
+I usually have a long to-do list.
+Schedule car maintenance set up annual physical appointments, figure out why my bill is 2x the amount, and sign my kid up for soccer class.

-Tomorrow I have ten more calls I need to make.
-How on Earth am I going to survive them?
-Hey Mom, can you come over and call for me, please?
+On top of that, I probably have ten calls I need to make.
+This is how I handled this: Hey, Mom, can you come over and call for me, please?
 I know I’m 34 but pleeeeasseeeee??

-I mean, that’s the number one reason I married a non-socially anxious person, of course.
+I mean, that’s probably the number one reason I married him…

 social anxiety workbook cover